-The Sept4 septin locus is required for sperm terminal differentiation in mice
+The Sept4 septin locus is required for sperm terminal differentiation in mice (PDF)

 Kissel,Holger; Georgescu,Maria-Magdalena; Larisch,Sarit; Manova,Katia; Hunnicutt,Gary R.; Steller,Hermann